-- Prophylaxis using the I-Mask Protocol (shared here) to limit frontline staff infections - this can be extended to all frontline workers, including food industry staff, police, teachers, public transport drivers and hospitality industry workers.
-That way we can have a reasonable continuation of essential services.
+- Prophylaxis using the I-Mask Protocol to limit frontline staff infections - this can be extended to all frontline workers, including food industry staff, police, teachers, public transport drivers and hospitality industry workers.
+That way, we can have a reasonable continuation of essential services.

-- It can be used to reduce hospital stay in very sick patients and improve mortality overall using protocols like the MATH+ Protocol - which gives the opportunity to discharge patients earlier and for clinicians to focus on the more severe cases with less therapeutic response.
+- It can reduce hospital stay in very sick patients and improve mortality overall using protocols like the MATH+ Protocol - which allows discharging patients earlier and for clinicians to focus on the more severe cases with less therapeutic response.

 Professor Colleen Aldous on Ivermectin:

 We've got no vaccine that’s going to be 100% effective on the horizon just yet.
 It's going to take us at least a year in a vaccination programme.
-In the meantime, we are going to have a third wave of this disease and we’re going to get more variants coming through.
+In the meantime, we will have a third wave of this disease, and we’re going to get more variants coming through.
 So everything's going to get more complex.
 But we have a drug here that is available.
 It's cheap.
 It can be made in South Africa with compounding pharmacies.
 It's not under patent anymore.
-It could have a huge impact right, in the beginning of the disease by preventing a measure of transmissibility and preventing people from getting sicker.
+It could have a huge impact right at the beginning of the disease by preventing a measure of transmissibility and preventing people from getting sicker.

 Ivermectin and Covid-19: SA drug regulator allows controlled, compassionate access